What is a human firewall and how do you secure it?

 How does a cyber breach affect your business?

-The average cost of a cybersecurity breach to a business is both high and widespread.
+The average cost of a cybersecurity breach to a business is expansive.
 You don’t only have to consider the material cost and potential fines, but long-term factors, too.

 Ultimately, a cybersecurity breach will almost certainly have a negative impact on company profit given the estimated cost.
 That, in turn, could be extremely detrimental to a number of other financial factors including share price which could lead to a loss of confidence from stakeholders and investors.